junxit/us-congress-bills-119/bill.md

     - **(ii)** critical supply chains; and
     - **(iii)** critical and emerging technologies.
 - **(3)** Encourage the growth and competitiveness of United States production and manufacturing in the United States of emerging technologies.
-- **(4)** AssessIn consultation with the Secretary of Homeland Security, assess the resilience, diversity, and strength of critical supply chains and critical and emerging technologies.
+- **(4)** In consultation with the Secretary of Homeland Security, assess the resilience, diversity, and strength of critical supply chains and critical and emerging technologies.
 - **(5)** In consultation with the Secretary of State and the United States Trade Representative, support the availability of critical goods from domestic manufacturers, domestic enterprises, and manufacturing operations in countries that are allies or key international partner nations.
 - **(6)** Assist the Federal Government in preparing for and responding to supply chain shocks to critical supply chains, including by improving flexible manufacturing capacities and capabilities in the United States.
 - **(7)** Consistent with United States obligations under international agreements, encourage and incentivize the reduced reliance of domestic enterprises and domestic manufacturers on critical goods from countries that are described in section 7(2)(B).